-By the way, that, my dear frieds, is the National Palace Museum.
-If it looks grand from a far, that’s because it really is grand and spectacular and beautiful up close.
+By the way, that, my dear friends, is the National Palace Museum.
+If it looks grand from afar, that’s because it really is grand and spectacular and beautiful up close.

 Taiwan’s National Palace Museum is very similar to the Palace Museum situated inside the Forbidden City in China.
 Just like the National Palace in Beijing, the National Palace Museum in Taipei houses almost a million high quality ancient Chinese imperial artifacts and artworks.
 These pieces were collected by China’s emperors themselves.

 By the way, I won’t pretend to know much about Chinese art and artifacts so I’m going to just go ahead and say that these symbols on the terrace very exactly like the figures I see in a lot of animated films (read: Naruto).
 What are they exactly?
-Anybody knows?
+Does anybody know?

 Here is a complete view of the main facade of the National Palace Museum.
 Capturing this shot was rather tricky because of the heavy rain, the existence of my umbrella, and the fact that I only have two hands.
 Haha.